 Using these equations, the material removal parameter values at an infeed rate of 20 m/s and wheel rotation speeds ranging from 1000 to 2600 rpm were predicted for both wheel grades.
 The measured and predicted values for these cases are plotted in Figures 9 and 10.
 The measured values fit the predicted values with an R2 of 0.97 and 0.94 for wheel grade G and I, respectively.
 The most likely reason for the differences between the predicted and measured values is the parabolic nature of the material removal parameter with respect to the wheel speed.
 This can also be observed in the experimental study of Hahn and Lindsay [14].
-The parabolic nature of the curve can be understood by considering the part rotation speed, which is comparable to the wheel speed at lower magnitudes of wheel speed.
-So, the actual speed is greater than the assumed wheel speed leading to lower than expected predicted values resulting in a parabolic nature for the material removal parameter variation with wheel speed.
+The parabolic nature is evident in the data measured data for both types of grinding wheel.
+The predicted values seem to better fit the measured data points for lower and higher wheel speeds for wheel grades G and I respectively.
+The prediction can be improved by deriving a parabolic nature of the material removal parameter relationship with respect to wheel speed.
+But for practical purposes, the error due to a linear relationship is within acceptable limits.